usdigitalresponse/tools-selection-guide/README.md

   projects
 ---

+⚠️ **This document is no longer maintained!** ⚠️ If you are a USDR volunteer or staff member, check “🛠️ Tools @ USDR” on Notion for an updated guide on tools and resources at USDR.

 # Introduction

 **Brief overview of USDR value proposition and what this guide offers, to whom.
 Value prop: Low code, low cost, fast delivery, tech knowledge, agile and human -centered processes. \(interject throughout the playbook\)- check Notion messaging on USDR**